adyczech/RCArduinoTank/README.md

-# Arduino
+# RC Arduino Tank
-Codes published in this repository are related to my projects based on Arduino microcontroller.
-Codes are not optimised and mostly without comments.
-They are made just to be functional.
+This repository is related to my project: https://youtu.be/TbsUHCbhkOE